GoogleCloudPlatform/gcsfuse/docs/playbook.md

 ### Input/Output Error
 This issue is also related to permissions and most likely the culprit is the bucket not having the right permissions for gcsfuse to operate upon ([ref](https://stackoverflow.com/questions/36382704/gcsfuse-input-output-error)).

-### Generic error for gcsfuse installation on ubuntu 22.04
+### Generic NO_PUBKEY Error - while installing gcsfuse on ubuntu 22.04

 while running